About this listing

 This wonderful, private little gem is just blocks from good dining & coffee spots, a block from Woodlawn Park + a 5 minute drive from the Alberta Shopping District.
 So you can have it all close by, but not close enough to disturb your sweet retreat.

 This space was built as a Model T Garage in 1926 behind a 1915 bungalow but it has had a face lift and has taken on a new life as a cozy, warm freestanding studio made mostly from reclaimed materials.
-A "tiny house" if you will.
+A "tiny house" if you will, sweetly positioned between fruit trees and a garden sitting area.

 The sleeping loft comfortably sleeps two and there is a futon below the loft where one can enjoy a book while the other naps above.
-Occasionally you will hear the trains in the distance which adds a touch of nostalgia and you get to wake to the relaxing clucking and cooing of the neighborhood hens as this area has a nice spattering of urban farms.
+Occasionally you will hear the trains in the distance which adds a touch of nostalgia and you get to wake to the relaxing clucking and cooing of the neighborhood hens as this area has a nice spattering of urban farms and lots of mature trees.

 You may get an occasional visit at the door from Sita (short for Mamacita), a sweet black and white cat.
 She loves to come to say "hi" but is not allowed inside to maintain this as a "pet dander free" space.